Try it free

 To use Kubernetes overview effectively, we recommend that you:

-• Focus on specific areas by selecting a segment that defines your area of responsibility, such as specific clusters, namespaces, or workloads relevant to your team.
+• Focus on specific areas by selecting a segment that defines your area of responsibility, such as specific clusters or namespaces relevant to your team.

-• Use Kubernetes topology graph to ensure that configured clusters, namespaces, and workloads exist and are correctly associated with their intended clusters and namespaces.
+• Use the Kubernetes topology graph to ensure that configured clusters and namespaces exist and are correctly associated with their intended clusters and namespaces.

-• Drill down into any cluster, namespace, or workload in the Kubernetes (new) Kubernetes to continue your exploration or investigation and access detailed health-relevant signals, metrics, events, and logs.
+• Drill down into any cluster or namespace in the Kubernetes (new) Kubernetes to continue your exploration or investigation and access detailed health-relevant signals, metrics, events, and logs.

 Related tags